develoFavour/Blog-Py/README.md

-# 📚 PostsViewer - Modern React Posts Platform
+# 📚 BlogPedia - Modern React Posts Platform

 A modern, responsive React application that provides an intuitive interface for browsing and interacting with posts from the JSONPlaceholder API.
 Built with Material-UI and featuring comprehensive search, filtering, and pagination capabilities.
 Deployed on Vercel: https://blog-py-rho.vercel.app/